On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms

-In another direction, there is a direct consequence of Theorem A relying on a deep theorem obtained by Yoccoz in his PhD thesis (that solved in the affirmative a conjecture of Herman \cite{herman}): linearizable circle diffeomorphisms of irrational rotation number are dense (in the $C^{\infty}$ topology).
+There is a direct consequence of this fact that relies on a deep theorem obtained by Yoccoz in his PhD thesis (that solved in the affirmative a conjecture of Herman \cite{herman}): linearizable circle diffeomorphisms of irrational rotation number are dense (in the $C^{\infty}$ topology).

-{\bf Corollary.} Conjugacy classes of $C^{1+bv}$ circle diffeomorphisms of irrational rotation number and absolute continuous derivative are $C^{1+bv}$ dense.
+{\bf Corollary 1.} Conjugacy classes of $C^{1+bv}$ circle diffeomorphisms of irrational rotation number and absolute continuous derivative are $C^{1+bv}$ dense.